Jefferson County, West Virginia: County subdivisions

 In 1863, West Virginia's counties were divided into civil townships, with the intention of encouraging local government.
 This proved impractical in the heavily rural state, and in 1872 the townships were converted into magisterial districts.
 Jefferson County was initially divided into five townships, which became magisterial districts in 1872: Averill, Bolivar, Chapline, Grant, and Shepherd.
 In 1873, Averill District was renamed "Middleway", Chapline became "Potomac", and Grant District became "Charlestown".
 Two additional districts, Harpers Ferry and Osburn, were created during the 1870s.
 In the 1880s, Bolivar District was annexed by Harpers Ferry; Potomac and Shepherd were consolidated into Shepherdstown District, and Osburn was renamed "Kabletown".

 Rural Free Delivery

 In October 1896, Jefferson County became the first county in the United States to begin Rural Free Delivery service in the towns of Halltown and Uvilla.

+Modern History

+In the 21st century Jefferson County is one of the only counties in West Virginia that has experienced large scale population and economic growth, while the rest of the state has decreased in population.
+This is primarily due to its proximity to Northern Virginia and the Washington metropolitan area resulting in many individuals living in Jefferson and working in DC or Northern Virginia, due to a lower cost of living.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 212 sqmi, of which 210 sqmi is land and 2.0 sqmi (1.0%) is water.
 It is the only West Virginia county where the Blue Ridge Mountains and Shenandoah River can be found, as referenced in West Virginia's state song, "Take Me Home, Country Roads" by John Denver.
 The lowest point in the state of West Virginia is located on the Potomac River (just east of Harpers Ferry) in Jefferson County, where it flows out of West Virginia and into Virginia.